AlfrescoArchive/alfresco-anaxes-hello-world-service-deployment/README.md

 # Run Docker Image

+You first need the postgres host.
+If you run postgres via Docker and have named the container 'postgres' you can run:

+    docker inspect -f "{{ .NetworkSettings.IPAddress }}" postgres

-To run the Docker image on port 8080:
+Then run the service Docker image on port 8080:

-    docker run -p8080:8080 anaxes-hello-world-service:latest
+    docker run -p8080:8080 -e SPRING_DATASOURCE_URL=jdbc:postgresql://<postgres-host>/postgres -e SPRING_DATASOURCE_USERNAME=postgres anaxes-hello-world-service:latest

 # Helm